rdivyanshu/rdivyanshu.github.io/mds/2024/01/tla-logic-in-dafny.md

 In [previous blog](../../2023/08/stuttering-steps-in-tla.html) we looked into why TLA+ specification enforces SI (stuttering insensitivity) and how verifying liveness assertion required us to add fairness condition in spec.
 In this blog we will model timer displaying minute in Dafny using temporal logic of action.
-And then we will prove that specifiction, with fairness condition included, implies that timer will eventually reach 0 (In previous blog we model checked this property).
+And then we will prove that specification, with fairness condition included, implies that timer will eventually reach 0 (In previous blog we model checked this property).

-First order of bussiness is encode state of our system, specify what it is correct initial state and how system moves from one state to another.
-We need to be mindful that our action satistifes stuttering insensitivity requirement of temporal logic of action.
+First order of business is encode state of our system, specify what it is correct initial state and how system moves from one state to another.
+We need to be mindful that our action satisfies stuttering insensitivity requirement of temporal logic of action.
 Formally step `st` is enabled in state `s` if there exists state `e` such that `st(s, e)` is true.
-There is easlier way to say so for DecreaseMin step that is min is greater than 0.
+There is easier way to say so for DecreaseMin step that is min is greater than 0.

 ~~~{.dafny}